 It all made me a little sad though.
 I am not good at daydreaming when reality is so muddled.
 I can dream about things if the ground under me is solid – but when its not – it’s just a reminder of everything that’s wrong.

-I have been itching to make soups and stews but it’s still too hot for that type of thing so I saw this recipe and jumped on it because it screamed the best of both worlds.
+I have been itching to make soups and stews, but it’s still too hot for that type of thing so I saw this recipe for corn chowder and jumped on it because it screamed the best of both worlds.

 - 1 tablespoon unsalted butter